Jammy2211/PyAutoLens/docs/overview/fitting.rst

   :alt: Alternative text

 We now need to mask the data, so that regions where there is no signal (e.g. the edges) are omitted from the fit.
-To do this we can use a *Mask* object, which for this example we'll create as a 3.0" circle.
+To do this we can use a *Mask2D* object, which for this example we'll create as a 3.0" circle.

 .. code-block:: bash

-    mask = al.Mask.circular(
+    mask = al.Mask2D.circular(
         shape_2d=imaging.shape_2d, pixel_scales=imaging.pixel_scales, sub_size=1, radius=3.0
     )